-Did you make a sand-castles in your childhood?
-Think back: you dig a hole not far from a billow, dig deep to the water, take a handful of liquid sand gruel.
-Drops slide out of fingers, cool down at their brothers in different fluid shapes, and your small miracle castle begins to grow right in front of your eyes.
-Turrets, walls, passages, arrow-loops, stairs.
+Did you make sandcastles in your childhood?
+Let’s remember.
+You dig a hole not far from the water, a deep hole, take a handful of wet sand “gruel,” and raise your hand.
+Drops slide out of your fingers, fall down on their brothers, settle in bizarre fluid forms, and your small miracle castle begins to grow right in front of your eyes.
+Turrets, walls, passages, loopholes, stairs…

 Sagrada Familia

-Now you will not be washed away by naughty billow.
+Now you will not be washed away by naughty waves.

-You will stay for hundred years after my death…
+You will stand here hundreds of years after my death.

-They begin to cover Sagrada Familia from above with painted ceramic tiles.
+They are beginning to cover Sagrada Familia with colorful ceramic tiles.

-I’m afraid, the “sand” look will be harmed.
+I am afraid the “sandy” look of the building will be harmed.

 More about Spain: